Standards Based Grading & Report Cards

 When you review your child’s report card, you want to look at two big areas:

-First you want to see how well your child is going about their learning in school.
+1- First you want to see how well your child is going about their learning in school.
 These are called learning habits.
 A child does not pass or fail on learning habits.
 They work to improve.
-If your child is at beginning (BE) or progressing (PR), look at our District website to learn more about our learning habits and you may also wish to review this family resource that provides questions you can ask your student to start conversations about how to build stronger learning habits.
+If your child is at Rarely (R) or Sometimes (S), look at our District website to learn more about our learning habits and you may also wish to review this family resource that provides questions you can ask your student to start conversations about how to build stronger learning habits.

 How to help your Child Succeed at School, New York Times

 Strong learning habits are a foundation to support learning academic content like claims, evidence and reasoning or algebraic relationships.
 Learning habits are critically important for success in school and the jobs of the future which are becoming increasingly based on collaboration, creativity, communication and problem solving.
-Growth in learning habits (moving from Beginning to Progressing or Progressing to Meeting) should be celebrated and means that your child is getting stronger at how they go about their learning.
+Growth in learning habits (moving from Beginning to Partially Meeting or Partially Meeting to Approaching) should be celebrated and means that your child is getting stronger at how they go about their learning.

-Second, you want to review your child’s academic learning measures.
-These tell you if your child is meeting grade level expectations (ME = Meeting on the report card) in the academic areas of their learning.
+2- Second, you want to review your child’s academic learning measures.
+These tell you if your child is meeting grade level expectations.
+A(4) = Meeting on the report card.
 Meeting communicates that your child has met the academic learning at this time in the year and is meeting expectations for this grade level.
-If your child is at beginning (BE) or progressing(PR), the report card and family learning target resources provide specific information on what your child is not yet able to do consistently and with independence.
+If your child is at beginning, or partially meeting, or approaching, the report card and family learning target resources provide specific information on what your child is not yet able to do consistently and with independence.
 The focus is to seek out learning opportunities and practice to grow the student’s learning to meet the expectation.

 Retaining a child (failing a course) is rare in District 65 and the decisions are always done in consultation with the family and in alignment with our Board Policy 6:280.
 If you have concerns about whether your child is in good standing to go on to the next grade level, please contact your school principal.